orvalho/JavaScriptExercises/README.md

 - [x] 17.
 Compute the absolute difference
 - [x] 18.
 Check two given numbers and return true if one of the number is 50 or if their sum is 50
 - [x] 19.
 Check a given integer is within 20 of 100 or 400
+- [x] 20.
+Check two given integers, one is positive and one is negative